How to Play Omaha Hi Poker – Complete 8-Step Guide

 Pre-Flop Action

-Pre-flop, the player directly to the left of the big blind gets everything into gear.
-They can fold (not play the hand), call (match a prior bet or raise) or raise (increase size of current bet up to pot).
-In PLO, the minimum bet is the equal to the big blind, just like in Hold'em, and the maximum bet is equal to the amount in the pot at any given time.
-The action continues clockwise around the table until each player has had a chance to act.
-If there is no prior raise, the Big Blind can also check.
+Pre-flop, the player to the direct left of the Big Blind acts first.
+They can fold, call, or raise up to the size of the current pot.
+In PLO, the minimum bet is equal to the Big Blind, and the maximum bet is the total amount in the pot at that moment.
+Action moves clockwise until every player has had the opportunity to act.
+If there is no prior raise, the Big Blind may check.

 4